Shkeats/Laravel-Excel/docs/getting-started/installation.md

     'Maatwebsite\Excel\ExcelServiceProvider',

 You can use the facade for shorter code.
-Add this to your aliasses:
+Add this to your aliases in `app/config/app.php`:

     'Excel' => 'Maatwebsite\Excel\Facades\Excel',

-The class is binded to the ioC as `excel`
+The class is bound to the ioC as `excel`

     $excel = App::make('excel');